 An AP with dot11FILSActivated equal to true may limit the number of STAs that are allowed to attempt association concurrently through the setting of the ILSC in the ILSC Information field of the Differentiated Initial Link Setup element.

-The AP may set the ILS User Priority subfield, MAC Address Filter subfield, and/or Vendor Specific Category subfield to allow a number of STAs to transmit initial link setup requests.
-The exact decision which STAs are allowed for initial link setup is implementation specific.
+The AP may set the ILS User Priority subfield, MAC Address Filter subfield, and/or Vendor Specific Category subfield to allow a number of STAs to atttempt initial link setup.
+The exact decision which STAs are allowed for initial link setup is is out of scope of this document..

-The exact logic how the AP sets the value of the ILS Time is implementation specific.
+The exact logic how the AP sets the value of the ILS Time is is out of scope of this document..

-The AP should ignore initial link setup requests from STAs that are not allowed access at the time specified in ILS Time subfield of the ILSC Information field, if the AP can identify these STAs.
+The AP may ignore initial link setup from STAs that are not allowed access at the time specified in ILS Time subfield of the ILSC Information field.

 10.25.10.2 Non-AP STA procedures for differentiated initial link setup